New binary black hole mergers in the LIGO--Virgo O3a data: Changes to the O2 analysis pipeline

 \item \textit{Coherent score estimation}: We developed a new multi-detector score for ranking candidates that is maximally informative of the signal hypothesis (in the Gaussian noise case): we coherently combine information from the entire matched-filter timeseries in each detector to build an analog of the Bayesian evidence that is commonly used in PE, and we compute it efficiently enough to use it for all search triggers (both with physical detector time shifts and unphysical lags arising from timeslides).
 As in earlier versions of the pipeline, we apply extra corrections on top of this to account for the non-Gaussian ``glitches" \cite{BlipGlitches, GravitySpy} that produce an excess background.
 We describe the derivation of the coherent score and the algorithm to compute it in Appendix~\ref{Appendix:collection}.
+We expect this to improve sensitivity by moving the ranking statistic closer to the optimal evidence integral.

 \item \textit{Template prior}: Previously we assumed a template prior that was uniform in our geometric bank coordinates, but now we apply a template prior that is uniform in the detector-frame constituent masses and the effective spin, as described in Appendix~\ref{Appendix:templateprior}.
+We expect this to improve our sensitivity to sources with lower effective spin magnitude and more symmetric masses compared to the prior that is uniform in geometric coordinates, which favors regions of parameter space with extreme values of effective spin and mass ratio (where waveform shape changes most rapidly with respect to changes in physical parameter space).

 \item \textit{Computing $p_{\rm astro}$:} The probability of astrophysical origin for a trigger of ranking score $\Sigma$ is defined in terms of the foreground and background distribution of triggers ${\rm d} N/{\rm d} \Sigma$ as: